ajwills72/rmip/docs/rmip2.md

 _Andy Wills, Clare Walsh, Michael Verde, Julien Besle_

+## Overview

 In this course, you'll get a guided introduction to doing research as a team.
 Across weekly two-hour workshops, you'll go through the whole _research cycle_.
 You'll pick a topic (from a list), plan a study, build an experiment, collect data, analyze that data, and give a group presentation on your findings.
 You'll then write up the whole thing in journal article format.
 The focus is on learning a few techniques well, and getting lots of practice in those techniques.
 You'll learn how to do good, open, reproducible science, and you'll be well prepared for the research methods components of your final year.

+## Some explanations

+### Why fixed topics?

-**Why fixed topics?** The reason that we get you to pick a topic from a pre-approved list, rather than give you a free choice, is that (a) this maximises the chance of your topic working (i.e. producing clear interpretable results with the sample size available), and (b) ensures your topic is suitable as an illustration of the key statistical and research methods concepts covered in this module.
+The reason that we get you to pick a topic from a pre-approved list, rather than give you a free choice, is that (a) this maximises the chance of your topic working (i.e. producing clear interpretable results with the sample size available), and (b) ensures your topic is suitable as an illustration of the key statistical and research methods concepts covered in this module.
 In next year's dissertation, when you have largely completed your basic research methods training, the choice of topic will be less restricted.

+### Why group work?

-**Why group work?** Group work can sometimes be challenging, including dealing with issues surrounding everyone pulling their weight.
+Group work can sometimes be challenging, including dealing with issues surrounding everyone pulling their weight.
 Learning to deal with these issues effectively is part of the intended learning outcomes of the module, and it is also an unavoidable part of working life, post-graduation.
 Also, in each of the previous years in which we've run this module, those students who did not engage with group work were also the ones who scored mostly poorly on the individual main report, presumably due to a lack of understanding of the group project.
 So, console yourself in the knowledge that freeloading doesn't really work in this module for the freeloader, and it's much more of a problem for them than it is for you.

+### Why weekly Psyc:EL activities?

+The weekly pass/fail Psyc:EL activities are there to help you keep on track throughout the module - you cannot pass this module by 'cramming' at the end, only by doing the work set at around the time set.
+If you are more than a week behind on a Psyc:EL activity, you will find that it has closed, and you will have to ask your personal tutor to re-open it for you.
+This is a deliberate decision we've taken to provide you with an indication that you are falling behind in your studies, something you should discuss with your personal tutor anyway.

+Many of the weekly Psyc:EL activities build towards writing your report - in particular the one-page summary, protocol, and Abstract, Psyc:ELs.

+### Why a presentation and a report

+Giving a presentation is an important transferrable skill (arguably more so than the main report, depending on your career choice).
+It also provides an opportuinity for you to get feedback on your project in a component worthy 20%, which should help you score better on your main report on that same project, which is worth 80%.

 ## Before the course begins